by John Brown,

 When to ride

 Living in the Twin Cities, we are lucky to have a place like the river bottoms to ride.
-The fact that it is left free to change and natural is unique in a metro area.
+The fact that it is left free to change and is natural makes it unique in a metro area.
 You will find some of the metro’s last natural trails from the Bloomington Ferry Bridge to Fort Snelling.